Pickled Daikon (Japanese Style)

 You’d think with a name like Pickled Plum I’d have a lot more pickles recipes!
 As a matter of fact, I do have big plans for pickling this year and will eventually have a category solely devoted to pickles.
 So patience my friends, I’m on a mission to marinade plenty of veggies in the upcoming months and will post as many as I can!
 Starting today, with another very easy and simple pickles recipe: pickled daikon, Japanese style.

-The hardest part about making this recipe is having to wait a couple of days before digging in to it.
+The hardest part about making pickled daikon is having to wait a couple of days before being able to have a taste.
 But the wait is well worth it; you’ll be amazed at how much flavor and spiciness one single clove of raw garlic can bring to this condiment.

 When it’s ready, take the night off (unless you enjoy smelling like a big bulb of garlic), pour yourself a glass of cold sake and take a bite.
 Holy molly, garlicky but oh so yummy!!
 Spicy garlic meets savory in these umami filled nibbles, with a touch of sweetness and a juicy crunch.
 The taste lingers in your mouth and though quite strong, it’s also very satisfying.